0151 922 1216

 The children champion Captain Conjecture as their mascot for mathematical reasoning.

-To ensure that our children are confident in mathematical reasoning we model and encourage children to consider what sort of answer or working out is required linked to different reasoning questions e.g. verbally explaining, using words or numerals and symbols, pictorial representations such as ten frames, place value charts or tables and use of concrete equipment such as Numicon, base 10, bead strings
+To ensure that our children are confident in mathematical reasoning we model and encourage children to consider and choose what sort of answer or working out is required linked to different reasoning questions e.g. verbally explaining, using words or numerals and symbols, pictorial representations such as ten frames, place value charts or tables and use of concrete equipment such as Numicon, base 10, bead strings.
+Reasoning is explicitly taught during maths lessons and kept 'bubbling' through daily twists in either maths lessons or 4-a-day.

-We Are Confident at Problem Solving at St Robert Bellarmine
+We Are Confident Problem Solvers at St Robert Bellarmine

 Problem solving means applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.